 Atty.
 Gia Ibay, WWF Climate Change and Energy Programme Head says that:

-Organized by the World Wide Fund for Nature, Motor Vehicle Parts Manufacturers Association of the Philippines, Partnership for Clean Air, Electric Vehicle Association of the Philippines and the Institute for Climate and Sustainable Cities, in cooperation with the Department of Transportation and Communication, Meralco and Motolite, the theme is "The Road Forward for the Electric Vehicle Industry in the Philippines."
+“A switch to electric vehicles will significantly improve air quality in Philippine towns and cities, as electric vehicles have zero tail-pipe emissions.
+Electric motors are also much more efficient than internal combustion engines, generating less heat and providing more propulsion.”Organized by the World Wide Fund for Nature, Motor Vehicle Parts Manufacturers Association of the Philippines, Partnership for Clean Air, Electric Vehicle Association of the Philippines and the Institute for Climate and Sustainable Cities, in cooperation with the Department of Transportation and Communication, Meralco and Motolite, the theme is "The Road Forward for the Electric Vehicle Industry in the Philippines."

 Ferdinand Raquelsantos, President of PhUV Inc., the business arm of MVPMAP and a local assembler of electric jeepneys, says the summit theme summarizes the organizer’s goals.
 “The summit expects to be able to formulate a road map for the EV industry for at least the next five years.
-We have to be ready with the solutions to overcome the current technical hurdles and with the needed infrastructure to enable us to nurture the domestic EV market.
+We have to be ready with the solutions to overcome the current technical hurdles and with the needed infrastructure to enable us to nurture the domestic EV market.”

 "A diesel-powered Jeepney and a new-generation e-Jeepney roll side by side along Ayala Avenue in Makati City.
 The Summit aims to usher in a new dawn for the Philippine transportation industry." (right photo)